Steve Wilson (defensive back)

-Steven Anthony Wilson (born August 24, 1957) is a former American football defensive back in the National Football League for the Dallas Cowboys and Denver Broncos.
-He played college football at Howard University.
+Steven Anthony Wilson (born August 24, 1957) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
+He played college football for the Howard Bison.
 Wilson was most recently the assistant defensive backs/special teams coach for the DC Defenders of the XFL.
 He was the former head football coach at his alma mater Howard University, from 1989 to 2001, and Texas Southern University, from 2004 to 2007.

-Early years
+Early life

 Wilson attended Northern High School where he played defensive back and wide receiver.
 He was invited to the North-South Senior All-Star Game as a senior.

 He accepted a scholarship to play for Howard University, where he focused on playing wide receiver.
 As a senior, he set single-season school records for catches (94), receiving yards (1,339), touchdown receptions (12) and kickoff returns (40).
 He graduated as the school's all-time leading receiver and kick returner.

 In 2013, he was inducted into the Mid-Eastern Athletic Conference hall of fame.
 In 2012, he received MEAC/SWAC Challenge Legend honors.
 He also was inducted into the Black College Hall of Fame.

 Professional career

 Dallas Cowboys

-Wilson was not selected in the 1979 NFL Draft and was signed as an undrafted free agent by the Dallas Cowboys.
+Wilson was not selected in the 1979 NFL draft and was signed as an undrafted free agent by the Dallas Cowboys.
 Although he was initially waived on August 14, he was re-signed on August 29 for depth purposes, after Butch Johnson was injured.
 He led the team in punt returns as a rookie.

 He was converted into a cornerback in his second season, with 11 starts, 48 tackles, 4 interceptions and 41 passes defensed (led the team).

 In 1981, he started 4 games before being replaced with rookie Everson Walls, who received Pro Bowl honors at the end of the season.
 In 1982, he was moved back to wide receiver before being released on September 3.